MicrosoftDocs/windows-dev-docs/hub/apps/design/style/xaml-theme-resources.md

 The XAML framework provides a set of named [Color](/uwp/api/Windows.UI.Color) resources with values that are tailored for the "Light" and "Dark" themes.
 For WinUI 2, the theme resources are defined in the [Common theme resources Xaml file](https://github.com/microsoft/microsoft-ui-xaml/blob/master/dev/CommonStyles/Common_themeresources_any.xaml).
 The color names are very descriptive of their intended usage, and there's a corresponding SolidColorBrush resource for every Color resource.

+> [!TIP]
+> [!div class="nextstepaction"]
+> For a visual overview of these colors, see the WinUI 3 Gallery app: [Colors](winui3gallery://item/Colors)

+> The **WinUI 3 Gallery** app includes interactive examples of most WinUI 3 controls, features, and functionality.
+Get the app from the [Microsoft Store](https://www.microsoft.com/store/productId/9P3JFPWWDZRC) or get the source code on [GitHub](https://github.com/microsoft/WinUI-Gallery)

 ### Windows system contrast theme colors

 In addition to the set of resources provided by the XAML framework, there's a set of color values derived from the Windows system palette.
 These colors are not specific to the Windows Runtime or Windows apps.
 However, many of the XAML [Brush](/uwp/api/Windows.UI.Xaml.Media.Brush) resources consume these colors when the system is operating (and the app is running) using the "HighContrast" theme.
 The XAML framework provides these system-wide colors as keyed resources.
 The keys follow the naming format: `SystemColor[name]Color`.